-- 1. Confirm scene safety and ensure a protective environment for yourself and the - 2.
-Place patient in most comfortable position - 3.
-For any medical illnesses or traumatic injuries are noted, refer to appropriate protocol - 4.
+- 1. Confirm scene safety and ensure a protective environment for yourself and the patient - 2.
+Place patient in most comfortable position as per patient's complaint/presentation - 3.
+Medical illnesses or traumatic injuries treatment as per indicated protocol - 4.
 Wound care as indicated per patient presentation - 5.
-For uncontrolled hemorrhage noted to an extremity that cannot be controlled with direct pressure, consider any or all the following: - A. MEDIC Tourniquet application per Wound Care Tourniquet Protocol - B. Hemostatic dressing - 6.
-Provide supplemental oxygen as indicated per patient condition - 7.
-Assess vital signs - 8.
-Pepper spray - A. Remove contaminated clothing - B. Irrigate with copious amounts of normal saline or water - C. Administer albuterol via nebulizer for exacerbation of reactive airway disease - i.
-EMT may administer only to patients with a current prescription - 9.
-Taser deployment - A. Wound Care Conducted Electrical Weapon Protocol
+For uncontrolled hemorrhage noted to an extremity that cannot be controlled with direct pressure, consider any or all the following: - A. MEDIC tourniquet application per Wound Care Tourniquet Protocol - B. Hemostatic dressing - 6.
+Assess vital signs - 7.
+Provide supplemental oxygen as indicated per patient condition for $SpO_2 = 94 97\%$ - 8.
+Pepper spray - A. Remove contaminated clothing - B. Irrigate with copious amounts of normal saline or water - C. Administer albuterol via nebulizer for exacerbation of reactive airway disease i.
+EMT may administer to patients with a current prescription - 9.
+Taser deployment - A Wound Care Conducted Electrical Weapon Protocol

-- 1. Refer to appropriate medical or trauma protocol as per patient presentation
+- 1. Medical illnesses or traumatic injuries treatment as per indicated protocol

 - 2. Obtain rhythm strip and refer to appropriate protocol as indicated

 - 3. Consider normal saline IVF

 - A. Hemodynamically unstable: wide open

 - B. Hemodynamically stable: TKO

 - 4. For signs of excited delirium

 - A. IVF wide open

-- B. Midazolam (Versed®) 5 mg IM or 5 10 mg IN
+- B. Midazolam (Versed[®]) 2.5 5 mg IV, IM or 5 10 mg IN

-- All patients in police custody retain the right to participate in decision making regarding their care and may request care of EMS - ➤ Patients in police custody retain the right to refuse medical care as long as the patient has the capacity to make an informed decision and understands the risks of refusing treatment and the benefits of accepting medical treatment - ★ Deaths associated with TASER® devices have been associated with "excited delirium" - ➤ A hyperdopaminergic state characterized by extreme aggression, shouting, delusions, paranoia, strength, and hyperthermia - Associated with physical control measures (Taser or physical restraint) - Most commonly seen in males with history of serious mental illness or drug use - > It is more common with cocaine, methamphetamine, or similar drug use
+- Patients in police custody retain the right to participate in decision making regarding their care and may request care of EMS - Patients in police custody retain the right to refuse medical care as long as the patient has the capacity to make an informed decision and understands the risks of refusing treatment and the benefits of accepting medical treatment - ✤ Deaths associated with TASER[®] devices have been associated with "excited delirium" - A hyperdopaminergic state characterized by extreme aggression, shouting, delusions, paranoia, strength, and hyperthermia - > Associated with physical control measures (Taser or physical restraint) - > Most commonly seen in males with history of serious mental illness or drug use - > It is more common with cocaine, methamphetamine, or similar drug use